ues-io/uesio/docs/redux/README.md

 ## Redux Toolkit

 We introduced Redux Toolkit in our stack upon a code refactoring.
-Redux alone requires a lot of boilerplate such as manual coding of action creators as well as having separate files for reducer and action.
+Redux alone requires a lot of boilerplate such as manual coding of action creators, having separate files for reducer and action as well as cloning objects in the reducers.
 This is where Redux Toolkit kicks in.

 ## Structure